Best Workout Apps

 What do shrugs work?

-Shrugs involve your shoulders, but you’ll also get great activation in back muscles like the trapezius, levator scapulae, and rhomboids.
+Shrugs involve your shoulders, primarily, but you’ll also get great activation in back muscles like the trapezius, levator scapulae, and rhomboids.

 You’ll experience similar activation in the same muscle groups performing the upright row, making these two exercises important if you’re looking to inspire muscle growth and strength gains in this region.